-The observed average latency period from the average exposure is currently approximately 45 years for direct claims, increasing at about 0.6 years for each passing year.
+The observed average latency period from the average exposure is currently approximately 46 years for direct claims, increasing at an average rate of 0.6 years for each passing year.

 The observed average latency of claims reported in future report years should also be expected to show a further upward trend in the coming years.